mpv-player/mpv/DOCS/man/options.rst

     in the mpv configuration directory (usually ``~/.config/mpv``) with the filename ``channels.conf.{sat,ter,cbl,atsc}`` (based on your card type) or ``channels.conf`` as a last resort.
+    For DVB-S/2 cards, a VDR 1.7.x format channel list is recommended as it allows tuning to DVB-S2 channels, enabling subtitles and decoding the PMT (which largely improves the demuxing).
+    Classic mplayer format channel lists are still supported (without these improvements), and for other card types, only limited VDR format channel list support is implemented (patches welcome).

 ``--dvbin-timeout=<1-30>``
     Maximum number of seconds to wait when trying to tune a frequency before